About AP® Calculus BC Exam

 How many college credits do you get with a score of 3, 4, or 5 in the AP Calculus BC exam?

-Many high schools give extra weight to grades earned in AP courses when calculating your GPA.
-Taking an AP class and scoring an average grade is often considered a better choice among students than getting an A in their regular high school course assessment.
+Many high schools add extra weight to AP course grades in GPA calculations.
+Opting for an AP class and earning an average grade is often viewed more favorably than achieving an A in a regular course.

 Who should take AP Calculus BC?

-Beside the benefits mentioned above, taking up AP Calculus BC might be perfect for you if:
+Besides the benefits mentioned above, taking AP Calculus BC might be perfect for you if:

 • You loved studying precalculus and math in high school